-Video is essential for any self-employed musician in 2018.
-Read on to discover how and why your career is likely to suffer if you don’t have videos, how making videos will benefit your musical and business growth in ways you may not have considered, and what has worked for me on my road to 1,000,000 views on my YouTube channel.
+If you are a self-employed musician, read on to discover how and why your career is likely to suffer if you don’t have videos, how making videos will benefit your musical and business growth in ways you may not have considered, and what has worked for me on my road to 1,000,000 views on my YouTube channel.

 Watch the video here:

 Listen to the podcast version here:

 Subscribe for all Episodes on iTunes, Stitcher, & Google Play here: